Gum Disease Avondale, AZ

 If you suspect that you may have gum disease because your gums are red, swollen, or receding, call our dental office right away.
-At Apple Tree Dentistry, LLC, we can examine you, let you know if gum disease is present, and make recommendations regarding how to treat it.
+At Apple Tree Dental Studio, we can examine you, let you know if gum disease is present, and make recommendations regarding how to treat it.

 If you live in the Avondale area, call (623) 476-1007 to schedule your dental exam so that you can remain in good dental health or receive treatment for a current condition.

 People Also Ask

 - Chronic Periodontitis

 - Chronic periodontitis is the most common form of periodontitis, involving inflammation of the tissue surrounding the teeth and pockets forming as well.